Formidable team of specialist employment barristers offering advice and representation

 Chambers & Partners describes 网爆门 as 鈥渁 set with an excellent profile in discrimination law and other employment issues.
 In addition to claimants, the barristers have defended government departments and other high-ranking public bodies in complex claims.
 They also represent large private sector employers in unfair dismissal and related matters.
 "The barristers at the set are regularly instructed to handle an array of employment matters including whistle-blower, TUPE and discrimination claims, often going further than the employment tribunals."聽 Chambers & Partners rates 网爆门 as a 鈥淲idely acknowledged set in employment law, with members recently being involved in an important Supreme Court appeal regarding holiday pay calculations for term-time workers.鈥

-For more information about pricing please visit this page.
+For more information about our transparency and pricing of fees and service standards, please visit this page.

 Our Employment and discrimination Barristers...